HomeGuidesRecipesChangelog

 If set to True, enables weighting based on the age of examples.
 This strategy assigns weights to examples based on their temporal proximity to a specific end date, giving preference to more recent examples under the assumption that they may be more relevant or indicative of current trends.

-The following example shows how to configure data parameters in a YAML file.
+The following examples show how to configure data parameters in a YAML file.
 For examples of modifying data parameters with a Python script during scenario model training or inference, please refer to the relevant guides.

 data_params: